 Installing solar panels is fast becoming a home improvement project that any homeowner can take on.
 Now that you can buy solar panels at Costco and Home Depot, you may even be considering installing a home solar energy system yourself.
 One of the most popular DIY options is to purchase a solar panel kit from Grape Solar, an Oregon-based solar panel manufacturer whose products are for sale at Costco and Home Depot.
 But before you make a Costco solar purchase, we recommend you learn more about how Grape Solar panels compare to other solar panel brands.Continue reading

-Solar is a trendy thing in 2016 and perhaps the most common question heard round the industry is “diy solar panels” – the concept of building a solar panel system by yourself.
+Solar is a trendy thing in 2020 and many adventurous homeowners are beginning to wonder about “DIY solar panels” – the concept of building a solar panel system by yourself.
 Of course, there’s a lot involved in a solar installation and there’s a right and a wrong scenario for do-it-yourself solar projects.

 Going solar has major financial benefits: it reduces your monthly electricity costs and can even increase the value of your home.
-Incentives like the federal tax credit for solar can reduce your net cost by 30 percent or more, but solar is still a big investment, and the price tag can result in sticker shock.
+Incentives like the federal tax credit for solar can reduce your net cost by 26 percent or more, but solar is still a big investment, and the price tag can result in sticker shock.
 To save money, it’s no surprise that many homeowners are considering DIY.
-Below, we break down the top pros and cons that you need to know about DIY solar energy before making a decision as well as the DIY solar process.Continue reading
+Below, we break down the top pros and cons that you need to know about do it yourself solar energy before making a decision as well as the DIY solar process.Continue reading